helen-lehrer/helen-lehrer/README.md

 ---

 ### :woman_technologist: About Me :
-I am a Full-Stack Developer from Portland, OR.
+My full name is <em>Helen Trudi Mellow Lehrer</em>, which makes my initials **HTML**!
+So basically, I was born to be a developer!

+- :earth_americas: Based in Portland, OR.

-- :telescope: I’m a full-time student at the coding bootcamp Epicodus where I build and contribute frontend and backend for web applications.
+- :telescope: I’m a full-time student at the coding bootcamp Epicodus where I build web applications from the ground up in a pair-programming and agile dev team format.

 - :seedling: I'm currently learning React.